 As with juice carafes, we think glass is best because it doesn’t give off any flavors to the water and it’s clear; people will see that it’s water and reach for it when they need it.

-At the moment the jug has an impressive 4.2 stars (out of five) across more than 2,200 Amazon reviews.
-The most common complaint is about the narrow handle, but many Amazon customers say it isn’t a problem.
+It has high ratings on Amazon currently; the most common complaint is about the narrow handle, but many Amazon customers say that isn’t a problem.

-If you have multiple tables set up or are just looking for an inexpensive solution for water service, Donna Albertson, director of marketing and special events for the Ivy Room (an event space in Chicago), prefers the IKEA Korken bottles with swing tops.
-They’re really cheap, about $4.
-And as she told us, you can buy a lot of them and fill them ahead of time so you don’t have to worry about it while you’re whipping up eggs.
-They’re light, easy to aim into a glass and pour with one hand while sitting down, and bring to mind the kind restaurants use to serve water at the table.
-They are also recommended by The Kitchn.
+If you have multiple tables set up or are just looking for an inexpensive option for water service, Donna Albertson, director of marketing and special events for the Ivy Room (an event space in Chicago), prefers the IKEA Korken bottles with swing tops.
+They’re really cheap, and as she told us, you can buy a lot of them and fill them ahead of time so you don’t have to worry about it while you’re whipping up eggs.
+They’re light, they’re easy to aim into a glass and pour with one hand while sitting down, and they bring to mind the kind that restaurants use to serve water at the table.
+They also have a recommendation from The Kitchn.
 (Though the name seems to have changed from Slom to Korken, it looks like the same bottle.)
-If you don’t have an IKEA near you, this Bormioli Rocco Giara Bottle is more expensive but equally attractive.
-Amazon customers currently give it 4½ stars (out of five) across 309 customer reviews.↵
+However, the Korken bottles aren’t currently available online, so if you don’t have an IKEA near you, the Bormioli Rocco Giara Bottle is more expensive but equally attractive.↵

 While at first I feared these looked too much like tiny Collins glasses, this shape offered advantages over other options.
 First, it makes them comfortable to sip from.
 Narrower flute openings make drinking awkward, always hitting you in the face.
 Compared to the Cylinder flute, the top on the Libbey Stemless Flute felt restrictive.
 Our pick also has a broad, flat bottom that planted it firmly on the table.
 Both alternative options I looked at tapered to a smaller base, resembling a more traditional Champagne flute.
 But this made the bases very tiny, and one glass in my Libbey set wobbled when I set it down.